coq/ceps/text/000-proofview-goal-w-state.md

    state used by the tactics in the other file.
 This is a good separation of concerns.
 1. there is not only SSR, the state should be extensible (see below)

+Given that the goal state is part of the opauqe type of tactics, it is suffient to fix the basic combinators to have the state flow with goals.
+In particular `refine` is in charge of attaching the state to all sub goals.

 # Drawbacks

 - The data follows the goal, not the corresponding evar.